lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 ## Conclusion
 The Asynchronous Request-Reply (ARR) pattern can be challenging to implement without over-engineering and over-complicating.
 External, distributed queue mechanisms aren't always needed.
 An efficient and cost-effective solution can be whipped up using very few dependencies.
 In the project I was working on, we already included MediatR, so it was a win-win.
 Not only can we solve the ARR issue, but we now have a framework for queuing other background tasks:
-- In a system that implements DDD with Domain Events, some domain events can be flagged as asynchronous.
-These could be queued for background processing, instead of dispatched in the same user request.
+- In a system that implements DDD with Domain Events, some domain event handlers could queue their own background tasks.
+One example would be to a domain event handlers for updates to `Product`.
+This could queue a task to generate a materialized view for use in the read model or projection for `Product`.
+It could be a denormalized version called `ProductSummary` that includes, `NumberOfReviews`, `AverageReviewRating`, `NumberOfPurchases`, etc.
 - Background thumbnail generation when an image is uploaded.
 - Triggering background rebuilding of some large cache.